rklymentiev/py-for-neuro/chapters/chapter6.md

 ---
 title: 'Chapter 6: Statistics in Python'
 description:
-  "We will look how to perform statistical analysis using mainly scipy.stats module and pingouin package. "
+  "We will look how to perform statistical analysis such as ANOVA or Chi-squared test using mainly scipy.stats module and pingouin package. "
 prev: /chapter5
 next: /chapter7
 type: chapter